Zoidt/Zoidt.github.io/_pages/about.md

 # hello hello

-There isn't much interesting here, but feel free to checkout [my portfolio](https://zoidt.github.io/portfolio/) Or [projects and tech](https://zoidt.github.io/projects/) I think is pretty cool and am actively trying to learn about
+There isn't much interesting here, but feel free to checkout [My Portfolio](https://zoidt.github.io/portfolio/) and [Projects/stuff](https://zoidt.github.io/projects/) I think is pretty cool that I want to learn more about.

 ## Site Layout

-## Portfolio
+[Projects]() contains either work projects that are work in progress or various tools that I am trying to integrate into projects!

-## What interests me
+[Portfolio]() contains (at the moment) cool school projects th

 ## Credits